davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_2_c.png)

 But it is immediately obvious that this doesn't work.
-The rotations and translations need to be intertwined and they influence each other.
 Rotating and translating one segment can influence the frame of reference and locations of the next in non-trivial ways.

 To do this correctly by hand is a lot of hard work.
 Even dramatically simplified cases get unmanageable very easily.